marco262/my_wiki/data/onednd/subclass/brawler.md

 ### Level 3: Unarmed Expert

-You can roll 1d6 plus your Strength modifier in place of the normal damage of your Unarmed Strike.
+You can roll 1d6 plus your Strength modifier in place of the normal damage of your [[glossary:Unarmed Strike]].
 If you aren't holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.

 ### Level 3: Improvised Expert